j-u-p-iter/create-project/README.md

 We build code to the dist folder which sits in the root folder of the project.
 The bundle is called cli.js.

-The binary reffers to the bundled version of the code since we are running it with node.
+The binary reffers to the bundled version of the code since we are running it with node.d